connectomicslab/connectomemapper3/paper/paper.md

   MRtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
   (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files.
-BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.
-The processing pipelines and stages are dynamically built and configured depending on the input data (sMRI, dMRI, rfMRI) and parameters set in the configuration files.
-This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.

 ![\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and